Skip to main content

 Because of that, this is called a permissionless blockchain.

-The most famous examples are Bitcoin and Ethereum.
+The two most well-known examples are Ethereum and Bitcoin.

 Private Blockchain